-A: No. Claims are paid based on costs incurred.
-The DTIF covers depreciation costs only.
+A: Claims are paid based on costs incurred, although there is a provision for small companies with less than 50 employees to apply for pre-finance.
+The DTIF covers depreciation costs only for the time the equipment is used on the project.
 Note that part of the funding (typically less than 20%) can be used for R&D equipment purchases which are essential to the project.